AdobeDocs/campaign-classic.en/help/integrations/using/configuring-access-to-assets.md

 >These integrations are concurrent.
 Read the following information carefully before making any configuration.

 * Integration with **Experience Cloud Assets**: this integration allows you to insert images from your Adobe Experience Cloud library.
 This integration must be set up by installing the **[!UICONTROL Integration with the Adobe Experience Cloud]** built-in package in Adobe Campaign.
 * Integration with **AEM Assets**: this integration allows you to insert images from your Adobe Experience Manager Assets library.
 This integration must be set up by installing the **[!UICONTROL AEM Integration]** built-in package in Adobe Campaign.
-Note that this integration is no longer available with Adobe Experience Manager 6.5.
+Note that this integration is no longer available starting Adobe Experience Manager 6.4.

 >[!NOTE]
 >